gauravsaini03-zz/scream-swag/README.md

 	# git clone https://github.com/gauravsaini03/scream-swag.git

+Also, you can download the zip verion https://github.com/gauravsaini03/scream-swag/archive/master.zip

 1. Copy the apk file in you andorid phone
 2. In Securtiy > Device Administration > Enable Unkown Sources Installation